What do you do when the bromeliad flower on your plant begins to fade and die? How do you care for Bromeliads after flower?

 Leaves and flower removed from the plant, allows the new “pups” to develop on the mother plant.

 With the flower spike removed along with some of the leaves the rosette of this “urn plant” looks rather deformed and ugly but be patient!
 This allows the new pups to develop.

 The plant over time will begin to put out new plants or what we call “pups” from the base.
+It is part of the Bromeliad life cycle.
 These pups should remain on the mother plant until they reach approximately 1/3 the size of the parent – I like to leave mine longer.

 Now is also a good time to move the plant into some brighter light if possible.